nh-nhathoang/machine-learning/README.md

 # machine-learning
-predict the mortality rate of patients with heart failure using LR and SVC
+predict the mortality rate of patients with heart failure